ByteLightDev1/ByteLight/GUIDE.md

-STRING/INTAGER-NUMBER-MATH util: from JynPopMod.utils.stringnum_utils import *
+STRING/INTAGER-NUMBER-MATH util: from Jstnum import *

 ### 1. **Base64 Encoding**
 Encodes a string into Base64 format.
 Useful for encoding binary data to be transmitted in text form.